flare-foundation/docs/docs/tech/ftso.md

 You can [claim your rewards using the Flare Portal](../user/delegation/managing-rewards.md), a supported wallet like [Bifrost](../user/wallets/bifrost-wallet.md), or a [dapp](glossary.md#dapp).
 Take a look at [flaremetrics.io](https://flaremetrics.io/) and pick the one you prefer.

-If you are an advanced user, you can [claim manually](../user/block-explorers/managing-rewards.md) by interacting directly with the FTSO smart contracts.

 To save on gas costs, rewards from multiple reward epochs are claimed simultaneously when you use the Portal.
 However, be aware that **rewards expire after 90 days**.
 Moreover, you probably want to claim soon, to redelegate the received amount and obtain compounded rewards.